gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

     Extract the angular distribution again, and compare it to the previous vacuum simulation.
-Here I increased the duration of both simulations to 1 ns (for the PEG in water) and 2 ns (for PEG in vacuum) to improve the statistic (feel free to do the same if your computer allows it):
+Here, I increased the duration of both simulations to 1 ns (for the PEG in water) and 2 ns (for PEG in vacuum) to improve the statistics:

 .. figure:: figures/stretchingpolymer/angle-distribution-comparison-light.png
    :alt: Angle distribution from molecular dynamics simulation in GROMACS